ulfschneider/ulf.website/content/posts/2023-11-28-hanging-punctuation.md

 }
 ```

-P.S.
-18 Dec.
-2023:
+> [!NOTE]
-I´ve played with the setting for a while and I come to the conclusion to better avoid it.
+> **18 Dec.
+2023:** I´ve played with the setting for a while and I come to the conclusion to better avoid it.
 Safari will outdent not only quotation marks, but also square brackets and at least on my blog I find it distracts the reading process, which is probably the opposite of what it´s meant for.
 I switched it off.